AAA3A-AAA3A/AAA3A-cogs/autotraceback/README.rst

 About this cog
 --------------

-A cog to display the error traceback of a command aomatically after the error!
+A cog to display the error traceback of a command automatically after the error!

 --------
 Commands
 --------

-Here are all the commands included in this cog (0):
+Here are all the commands included in this cog (1):

+* ``[p]traceback [public=False]``
+ Sends to the owner the last command exception that has occurred.

 ------------
 Installation